That night was cold.

 “Seven weeks.
 I want to get my life on track, but I can’t get a job without it.”

-It was so interesting how we were just learning about the importance of ID and here was a real life example of the systematic problems affecting the homeless.
+It was so interesting how we were just learning about the importance of ID and here was a real life example of the reach of this systemic problem.

 Before we could contemplate it too much, however, we fell asleep.